verbb/formie/packages/docs/browser/behavior/manual-initialization.md

 - file upload, captcha, and payment module setup
 - browser events such as `formie:mount:after` and `formie:submit:result`

-This page covers the cases where you want to keep Formie-rendered HTML, disable automatic initialization, and then initialize those forms from your own frontend bundle when your page lifecycle says it is ready.
+This page covers the cases where you want to keep Formie-rendered HTML, disable automatic initialisation, and then initialise those forms from your own frontend bundle when your page lifecycle says it is ready.

-## Disable auto-init
+## Disable Auto-Init

 Disable automatic startup on the rendered form in Twig: